 These customer demands clearly point to the need to deliver personalized experiences.

 So how do you go about delivering personalized experiences?
 You start by recognizing that personalization starts with data.
 Using an AI-driven strategy, you can predict what someone will view or buy based on what they interact with over time.
-We offer AI insights for free.
+Especially when you leverage AI in e-commerce, you can easily predict what someone will view or buy based on their past interactions.

 The closer you come to a 360-degree understanding of your customer, the better.
 This means integrating big data coming from the web, mobile, social media, email and in-person channels.